francescoo22/masters-thesis/chapters/3-Related-Work.typ

 Gobra @gobra is a tool designed for Go that allows modular verification of programs.
 It can ensure memory safety, crash resistance, absence of data races, and compliance with user-defined specifications.

 Compared to Prusti, Gobra generally requires more user-provided annotations.
-Benchmarks indicate that the annotation overhead varies from 0.3 to 3.1 lines of annotations per line of code.
+Benchmarks by Wolf et al. @gobra indicate that the annotation overhead varies from 0.3 to 3.1 lines of annotations per line of code.

 === Nagini